joe-editor/joe/docs/man.md

 * __x__

-JOE will use the stanrard syntax for regular expressions if this option is given.
+JOE will use the standard syntax for regular expressions if this option is given.
 In the standard syntax, these characters have their special meanings directly, and do not have to be escaped with backslash: ., \*, \+, ?,
 \{, \}, (, ), |, ^, $ and \[.